cichy380/html-starter-bs4-webpack/README.md

 # HTML Starter

+Kick-start your project with [Bootstrap](https://getbootstrap.com/), the world's most popular framework and modern development workflow.
 This boilerplate with [Webpack](https://webpack.js.org/) based setup helps you build web apps and sites much faster.
-Kick-start your project with popular development workflow.

 ## Features